jofaval/jofaval/README.md

-<h1 align="center">Hi!! 👋 I'm Pepe Fabra Valverde 👨‍🧑‍💻</h1>
+<h1 align="center">Hi!! 👋 I'm Pepe Fabra Valverde</h1>

 I'm a Senior Frontend Engineer with a lot of way ahead in my Software Engineering journey, I've studied also Data Science (non-professionally).
 This is my personal Github, where I like to try some stuff out (new tech, architecture, concepts) and start projects I might never get the chance to finish (which is... healthy!).

 ## Contact

-The easiest way to contact me is through my [LinkedIn](https://www.linkedin.com/in/jofaval)
+The easiest way to contact me is through my [LinkedIn](https://www.linkedin.com/in/jofaval).\
+I'm working on my personal page, at a really slow pace, on [jofaval.github.io](https://jofaval.github.io).

 ## Projects